 The next steps to becoming a Foster Carer.
 Click the stages to expand.

 Once you have met us and you feel that we are the right agency for you, we will allocate you an assessing social worker who will carry out your personal assessment.
 They will explain the skills and qualities that foster carers need.
 They will also discuss how you can demonstrate your skills through practical examples of activities you’re already involved in.

 The social worker will conduct an in depth assessment which also looks at your life, family, values, skills and childhood experiences as well as the other members of your household.
 This assessment will cover a range of subjects relating to the needs of children who require fostering.

-These days you can expect to be sitting with around 7 people.
-You will be supported by your assessor.
-In the very unlikely and unusual situation you are not approved at panel, your social worker will discuss the reasons with you and we will write to you.
+These days you can expect to be sitting with around 7 people at our fostering panel.
+You will be supported by your assessing social worker.
+In the very unlikely and unusual situation you are not approved at panel, your assessing social worker will discuss the reasons with you and we will write to you.
 You will be able to put forward your own views and appeal the decision.
 Normally we would not take people to panel if we did not believe they would be approved but panel are rightly independent of the company in order to ensure applications are vigorously examined and only those people with the competence and skills are approved as foster carers.

 After discussions on matching a child’s needs to your skills, a child or children will be placed with you.
 Their age and the length of their stay depends on the type of fostering you’re approved for and what might suit your family.

 If, at any point, we consider that fostering is not the way forward for you, we will always explain our reasons behind the decision.
 Once you have had your application accepted you have a right to appeal against the decisions we make.